GSA-TTS/federal-website-standards/standards/site-search-draft.md

   ["Information and services that are discoverable and optimized for search"]
 why: Search functionality is an expected feature for websites and digital services.
 status: Draft
+description: Search functionality is an expected feature for websites and digital services.
+Learn how to add a search capability to your federal government site.
 surveyLink:
 pageFlowSection:
 date: Last modified